Evaluating LLMs on Entity Disambiguation in Tables: Results and discussion

 \subsection{Main results}

-Table~\ref{tab:performances} reports the performances achieved by the four different approaches on the test data both for the pre-trained and fine-tuned models.
+Figure~\ref{fig:avgs-per-approach} reports the per-approach average accuracy, with the average computed over the test datasets (cfr.
+Table~\ref{tab:data-stats}), while Table~\ref{tab:performances} reports the detailed performances achieved by the four different approaches on the test data.
 We observe that \alligator excels on HT-R1, HT-R2 and WikidataTablesR1 SemTab datasets, it performs poorly on both BioDiv-red and TURL-2K-red-LamAPI while performing discretely on 2T-red dataset w.r.t. \tablellama.
 The opposite is observed for \tablellama and \turl, with \tablellama achieving generally higher ac\-curacy than \turl.
-This trend can be explained by the fact that HT-R1, HT-R2 and WikidataTables-R1 are considered IN data for \alligator, while both BioDiv and TURL-2K-red-LamAPI, being OOD and MOOD data respectively, contain tables coming from different specific domains, with misspelled, repeated and abbreviated men\-tions, whose heterogeneity is difficult to capture with hand\-crafted features.
-Surprisingly, both \turl and \tablellama excel on BioDiv, even though it's considered OOD for both approach\-es: we hypothe\-sise that the enormous and general pre-training knowledge retained by these models explains this excellence.
+This trend can be explained by the fact that \turl, \tablellama and \alligator encode different inductive biases: features computed by \alligator aim to capture signals coming from both the underline \ac{kg} and the syntactical relatedness between a mention and its candidates; GTUM models like \turl and \tablellama on the other hand capture more semantic and high-level features, lacking the direct interaction with the \ac{kg}.
+Moreover, the datasets they excel on are the ones considered \textit{in-domain} (IN).
+Surprisingly, both \turl and \tablellama excel on BioDiv, even though it's considered OOD for both approach\-es: we hypothe\-sise that the enormous and general pre-training knowledge these models retain explains this excellence.
 The poor performance achieved by \turl on all the SemTab data, conside\-red MOOD for it, can be explained by the fact that \turl is already fine-tuned on web tables, which are generally coming from a different data distribution than the ones of the SemTab challenge.
-Intere\-stingly, we observed that both \tablellama and \turl under\-performs them\-selves on the TURL-2K-LamAPI dataset: we argue that the drop in perfor\-mances, especially for \turl, is due to the increased number of candidates we have retrieved with LamAPI (see the ablation study in section~\ref{sec:ablations}).
+Intere\-stingly, we observed that both \tablellama and \turl under\-performs them\-selves on the TURL-2K-LamAPI dataset: we argue that the drop in perfor\-mances, especially for \turl, is due to the increased number of candidates we have retrieved with LamAPI (cfr. the ablation study in section~\ref{subsec:ablations}).
+Regarding the GPT family, GPT-4o is, on average, the best-performing model, with GPT-4o-mini that is on par with the MOOD fine-tuned version of \alligator.